lyraproj/lyra/README.md

 3. Create a Workflow resource: `$ kubectl apply -f k8s/aws_vpc.yaml`
 4. Inspect the resource: `$ kubectl get workflows`
 5. Delete the Workflow (i.e. its resources): `$ kubectl delete workflow vpc-workflow`

+External data is supplied to the Kubernetes object with a `data:` parameter in the [spec](k8s/vpc-workflow.yaml).

 ## Project Status
 Very much in early development.
 Lyra is just starting and things are a bit bumpy!
 Star this project above to stay tuned.